Marketing Summarized

 • Provide dealer and distributor incentives.

-To that end, most marketing requires maintaining a variety of designs:
+To that end, most marketing requires maintaining various designs:

 • Logos, including favicons and avatars for websites